 Originally from the Seattle area, Chris Richards is one of Maui’s foremost glassblowers.
 His work can be found in fine art galleries and private collections all over the world.

 Coming from a glassblowing family, Chris Richards made his first piece of glass at the age of eight.
 His professional career began in 1992 under the tutelage of his aunt and uncle, Sally and Bill Worcester of Kula, Maui.
 He went on to apprentice in the studios of several well-known Seattle artists in the mid- '90's, before returning to Maui to buy the Worcester's Makawao studio and gallery, Hot Island Glass, in 2000 with his friend and business partner Chris Lowry.

 One of the most prolific glassblowers on Maui, Chris works in his studio five days a week, year-round.
 His ethereal, lifelike jellyfish sculptures are a favorite of visitors to the studio, as well as his life-sized pinapples and many-hued vases, bowls, and platters.
 As his vision has evolved over the years, he has consistently adhered to high standards of quality and design.
 "The integrity of the piece is very important to me", he states.
 "If it’s not quite right, I do it again.
 Glass endures; it's worth the trouble."

-When he's not in the studio, Chris loves to surf, spend time with his wife and three children, and work on his land where he grows tropical fruits and organic vegetables and accumulates dead motorcycles, trucks, and rusty drumsets.
+When he's not in the studio, Chris loves to play PUBG, dig holes, spend time partying with his wife and five children, and working on their land where he grows tropical fruits and non-organic vegetables and making useful things out of junk.